 In Uganda, the reform of tenure administration has been the most extensive and decentralized.
 Newly created district land boards administer land, supported by a network of 4,500 local land committees.
 The laws shift land tenure administration to the elected government of each village, which is in charge of adjudication, registration, titling land, and land dispute resolution.
 This means that there are 9,225 discrete tenure administrations that are in charge of all but property held directly by government.
-By keeping control of land within the communities, the aim is to prevent the appropriation of customary land by wealthier outsiders, often through unscrupulous means.18
+By keeping control of land within the communities, the aim is to prevent the appropriation of customary land by wealthier outsiders, often through unscrupulous means.

 Women have been at the forefront of organizations like the Uganda Land Alliance, which has fought for the land rights of women, pastoralists, the landless, and other marginalized people.
 Regional networks like Landnet in East Africa have also formed to network between countries.
 At the same time, key women's organizations have been active around issues in and have often played a leading role in forming the broader land alliances.
-At the regional level in East and Southern Africa, women and law in development in Africa
+At the regional level in East and Southern Africa, women and law in development in Africa (WILDAF) has been active since the early 1990s on land and other issues, as has Women and Law in Southern Africa (WLSA) in seven Southern African countries.
+These movements have been especially pronounced in the former British colonies of Eastern and Southern Africa, although one is increasingly seeing similar movement pressures for land rights in Nigeria and francophone countries like Mali, Senegal, and Madagascar, where women formed their own organizations to ensure that any changes in land laws incorporate women's concerns.

-17 Gray, L and M Kevane (1999), "Diminished Access, Diverted Exclusion: Women and Land Tenure in Sub-Saharan Africa" African Studies Review 42 (2):15-39
+&lt;sup>26 Gray, L and M Kevane (1999), "Diminished Access, Diverted Exclusion: Women and Land Tenure in Sub-Saharan Africa" African Studies Review 42 (2):15-39

-18 Wily L. A (2000) "Land Tenure Reforms and the Balance of Power in Eastern and Southern Africa" Overseas Development Institute 2000 58
+Wily L. A (2000) "Land Tenure Reforms and the Balance of Power in Eastern and Southern Africa" Overseas Development Institute 2000 58